xuyongzhe-vt/xuyongzhe-vt.github.io/_pages/about.md

 ---

 I'm a first-year Ph.D. student in Computer Science at **Virginia Tech**, advised by [Prof. Taejoong (Tijay) Chung](https://taejoong.github.io).
-My research interests broadly span **network security** and **network measurement**, focusing on understanding and improving Internet infrastructure and trust systems.
+My research broadly spans network security and Internet measurement, with a focus on understanding and improving Internet infrastructure and trust systems.

 ---